libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 8/20 Added A_100 Checkmark in the Google Colab, this will let you run Llama 2 70B

 • 8/20 Added Embedding Selection Menu, for now only Sentence Transformers and Hugging Face Embeddings are available.

 • 8/20 Google Colab and Installer bat should now be fixed.